Quickstart

 });

-const { application_id } = await r.json(); // status: "pending"
+const { account_id, claim } = await r.json(); // claim is one-time, consumed by init

 2Set up and unlock